rdembitskyi/telemetry/README.md

 ```

 You would see logs indicating that the Sensor Node is generating and sending data, while the Telemetry Sink is receiving and processing it.

+5. SQL Task could be find in sql_task directory.